‘Not worth my life’: Ugandans vote in tense election

 “(Ruling) party members and supporters ought to know that this is a watershed election to shape, determine and install a Museveni successor,” government spokesman Ofwono Opondo recently wrote in the Sunday Vision newspaper.

-The African Union and East African bloc have deployed election observer missions but the European Union has not, reportedly because recommendations in its previous reports were ignored.
-The EU delegation to Uganda said “an offer to deploy a small team of electoral experts was not taken up.
+The African Union and East African bloc have deployed election observer missions but the European Union said “an offer to deploy a small team of electoral experts was not taken up.
 The role of local observers will be even more important than before.”

 The EU, U.N. and others have warned Uganda’s security forces against using excessive force.